 Students enrolled in an institution of higher education are required to self-identify if they would like to request academic support services on the basis of a disability.
-East Texas Baptist University encourages a student with a disability to self-identify after admission and provide required documentation to the Director of Student Success in the Office of Academic Success (Suite 301, Marshall Hall).
+East Texas Baptist University encourages a student with a disability to self-identify after admission and provide required documentation to the Office of Academic Success (Suite 301, Marshall Hall).
 Through self-identification and the utilization of appropriate academic services, it is assumed that academic progress must be made.

 After appropriate documentation has been provided to the Office of Academic Success, accommodation(s) will be determined on an individual basis dependent upon documented need for services and the university's assessment of the individual's need as related to his or her academic program.
 These services may include liaison with faculty members, promotion of self-advocacy skills, and securing appropriate classroom accommodations.
 Study skills counseling and some tutoring are also available.